Exercise, Nutrition and HealthFind a programme

 The Centre for Exercise, Nutrition and Health Sciences conducts research that focuses on physical activity, nutrition and their associations with health across the life span.
 The research centre has an international reputation for teaching in physical activity, nutrition and public health.

 The School for Policy Studies research examines policy areas that affect us all in day-to-day life, influences and challenges policies implemented by governments and institutions, and investigates the issues, factors and attitudes underlying the social concerns that make the headlines every day.

 The school is an exciting environment for graduate studies; we welcome graduate students from the UK and around the world to join our diverse and highly-rated research team.
-We particularly welcome applications on topics with direct relevance to national and international policy and social work concerns.
+We particularly welcome applications on topics with direct relevance to national and international policy.

 - UK: full-time

 - UK: part-time

 - Overseas: full-time